Nedunalvaadai: Filming

-Post-production

-Kasi Viswanathan has handled the editing.
-Selvakannan approached him for maintaining the required unity of form, rhythm and brooding quality that enhanced the director's vision to fashion a realistic film.
-“I was clear that my film would not have elements that are not related to the story.
-So, I was keen to get Kasi Viswanathan on board because I loved the kind of editing he’s done in films like Thenmerku Paruvakaatru and Dharma Durai (2016 film)”.
-The director recognized the importance of sound and he wanted it to be livelier and realistic.
-He met the sound designer Pratap who worked in most popular films like Visaranai, Kaala, Vada Chennai and Chekka Chivantha Vaanam and many others.
-The sound mixer A. M. Rahamathullah is also on board who worked in most popular films like Jigarthanda, Soodhu Kavvum, Irudhi Suttru, Premam, Aval and many others.

 Soundtrack

 All the songs are penned by Vairamuthu.
 Jose Franklin is the music director.

-Marketing

-The film's teaser was released by the three directors in 2018: Ram Kumar (Raatchasan), Premkumar (96) and Lenin Bharathi (Merku Thodarchi Malai) on Dec 31, 2018.

 Critical response

 Srivatsan of The Hindu wrote, "A strong sense of rootedness prevails over Selvakannan’s crowdfunded movie".
 India Today gave 3.5 out of 5 stars for Nedunalvaadai and wrote, "Debutant director Selvakannan gifts a pleasant surprise With the brilliant performance of Poo Ramu as an ageing farmer and the engaging writing of Selvakannan, Nedunalavadai, starring many newcomers, is definitely a surprise this month.
 Watch the film for its story and performances."
 The Times Of India gave the film 3 out of 5 and wrote, "Despite a few shortcomings, the film will work for those who love rural dramas which have ample dose of family bonding and relationships."
 New Indian Express said, "Superlative performances elevate this rural drama".